by Andrea M. Darcy

-If you are feeling challenged by what is going on in your life right now, it might sound a ridiculous suggestion that the present moment is the answer to feeling happier.
-And isn’t ‘living in the here and now’ a bit of a ‘hippie’ concept?
+Feeling challenged by what is going on in your life right now?
+It might sound a ridiculous suggestion that the present moment is the answer to feeling happier.
+But it might just be true… read on.

-Not anymore.
-Often called ‘mindfulness’, paying attention to the present moment – carefully noticing what is happening not just around you but also within you, in the form of your thoughts and emotions – has become a practical tool for lowering stress and increasing productivity embraced by top businesses here in the UK, including Google and Transport for London.
+Often called ‘mindfulness’, paying attention to the present moment means carefully noticing what is happening not just around you but also within you, in the form of your thoughts and emotions.

-The NHS itself now lists ‘take notice’ as one of their five steps for mental wellbeing, suggesting one ‘be more aware of the present moment, including your feelings and thoughts, your body and the world around you’.
+The NHS itself now lists ‘take notice’ as one of their five steps for mental wellbeing, suggesting you ‘be more aware of the present moment, including your feelings and thoughts, your body, and the world around you’.

-Without even realising it, we walk around with our heads caught up in the past (he said this, she said that, why did I do that, what will he think of that) or the future (how can I afford that, how will the meeting go, what am I eating for dinner).
+Without even realising it, we walk around with our heads caught up in the past (he said this, she said that, why did I do that, what will he think of that).
+Or we are always more in the future (how can I afford that, how will the meeting go, what am I eating for dinner).

 Ever walk to a destination only to ‘come to’ when you get there, not having noticed any of the journey?
-This is the way we tend to lead our lives, so caught up with worries about the future and judgements on the past we can not even notice what is passing us by.
+This is the way we tend to lead our lives.
+We are so caught up with worries about the future and judgements on the past, we miss what is passing us by.

-And as for being in touch with how we really feel, many of us are trained, right from the moment we are first taught to ‘be a good boy/girl’ onwards, to not pay attention to our true emotions but rather to suppress and deny them.
+As for being in touch with how we really feel?
+Many of us are trained, right from the moment we are first taught to ‘be a good boy/girl’ onwards, to not pay attention to our true emotions.We learn to suppress and deny them.

 So it can be quite an alarming and challenging experience at first to start paying attention the present.
-You might feel uncomfortable to note that your emotions aren’t as pleasant as you had been telling yourself, that you have pain in your body you’ve been ignoring, or that your thoughts are more anxious then you were aware of.
+You might feel uncomfortable to note that your emotions aren’t as pleasant as you had been telling yourself.
+Or that you have pain in your body you’ve been ignoring.
+Or that your thoughts are more anxious then you were aware of.

 7 ways that present moment awareness can help your moods